aldunson/bicep-registry-modules-cwyd/avm/ptn/ai/chat-with-your-data/README.md

 ### Parameter: `azureOpenAIStream`

-Whether or not to stream responses from Azure OpenAI
+Whether or not to stream responses from Azure OpenAI.

 - Required: No
 - Type: string